Last Updated on

-- include new rear mufflers which will necessitate to modification of the rear bumper lip.
+- Installing new rear mufflers which will necessitate modifying the rear bumper lip.
 Single oval style tips are part of the new mufflers and I want to try to make them look as factory as possible.

 - Removing the front license plate on July 1st, 2020.
 Ohio finally passed a law allowing it in early April 2019.